 She was also under a temporary restraining order that bars her from Cox’s wife’s business and from NRA offices in Virginia and Washington, D.C.

-According to the article by the Washington Post, the prosecutor in the case said Wonch Hill crossed the line into a criminal act by committing vandalism and added that the incident distressed the Cox family.
+by the Washington Post, the prosecutor in the case said Wonch Hill crossed the line into a criminal act by committing vandalism and added that the incident distressed the Cox family.

 Cox had testified that his two young children were home at the time.
 He said he was called home by the police, according to the report.